GemCopeland/personal-website/src/posts/2024-02-20-transformative-work-as-livelihood.md

 ### Starting with ourselves and moving outwards

 In the same way that interdependence is also about the unique expression of each node, I wanted to explore the idea of care from the scale of the individual to the collective.

+> Care is less about predetermined behaviours than about a situated, embodied way of responding to interdependence as it shifts across different contexts and temporalities. […] We can disrupt the uncaring attitudes, environments, cultures, economies and structures we inhabit, starting with ourselves and moving outward.
+> — Alison Place, *Feminist Designer*

 How does self-knowledge and self-development connect to wider challenges?
 How can we recognise and build upon our own individual experiences without succumbing to individualism?

-> Care is less about predetermined behaviours than about a situated, embodied way of responding to interdependence as it shifts across different contexts and temporalities. […] We can disrupt the uncaring attitudes, environments, cultures, economies and structures we inhabit, starting with ourselves and moving outward.
-> — Alison Place, *Feminist Designer*

-They each drew Ikigai diagrams to identify what they love to do, what they're good at, what they can get paid for and what the world needs.
+The students each drew Ikigai diagrams to identify what they love to do, what they're good at, what they can get paid for and what the world needs.
 The last two questions were the more difficult ones — it's hard to know what you can get paid to do when you haven't had much experience yet.

 ![Diagram with four overlapping circles labelled "what you love, what the world needs, what you can be paid for, what you're good at."
 The centre of the four is labelled Ikigai.](https://d2w9rnfcy7mm78.cloudfront.net/26481914/original_d17c896bec97390d4608113820fc5dec.jpg?1708461532?bc=0)